Definition

 What is an inductive argument?

-Both inductive and deductive arguments are based on logic, facts and evidence.
-Where they differ is that an inductive argument is a type of bottom-up logic because it aims to widen specific premises into a broader generalization.
-In contrast, a deductive argument is a top-down argument that produces an irrefutable conclusion (as long as its premises are true).
+Both inductive and deductive arguments are methods of critical thinking that are based on logic, facts and evidence.
+Where the two methods differ is that an inductive argument is a type of bottom-up logic because it observes ground-level specific events or details, detects patterns in this data, and then begins to formulate broader top-level generalizations or conclusions based on the data and the data patterns it has seen.
+In contrast, a valid deductive argument is a top-down argument that produces an irrefutable conclusion if its premises are true.

 • Premise: All the tigers I saw on my safari trip to South Africa were orange.